MICROSOFT TEAMS TO TEAMS

-It uses the graph APIS (Client ID and Client Secret) to give the migration account defined in the source connector the owner Role.
+It uses the graph APIs (Client ID and Client Secret) and gives the owner role to the migration account defined in the source connector.
 This ensures that the migration account will have all the necessary permissions during the migration.

 At the target:

-It creates the group or Team and the associated SharePoint modern site under the context of the migration account defined in the target connector.
+It creates the Team (or unified Group) and the associated SharePoint modern site with the credential defined in the target connector.

-It creates the additional SharePoint libraries that may have been manually created.
+- It creates the SharePoint libraries that may have been manually created.